Sustainability goals are here to stay

 Led by a vocal, rising generation, more people around the world are beginning to step up and do the right thing when it comes to sustainability—the implementation of practices now that will help future generations to attend to their own needs later.

-Strides toward sustainability also stem from more modest, spontaneous sources.
-Greta Thunberg, a young Swedish climate activist “began a global movement by skipping school,” in August 2018.
-Sixteen months later, Time magazine named her 2019 Person of the Year.²
+Choreographed, coordinated international policy development isn’t the only driver of forward momentum in the field.
+The call for sustainability goals also stems from more spontaneous, grassroots sources.
+Greta Thunberg, for example, a young Swedish climate activist “began a global movement by skipping school” in August 2018; in the months that followed, her local demonstrations garnered global attention, and Time magazine recognized her as its 2019 Person of the Year.²

 People are demanding sustainably grown food

-Any conversation about sustainability goals must begin with the basics—air, water, food.
-From a finite supply of arable land, the planet needs to nourish and sustain a global population that’s already grown to 7.8 billion and is expected to continue to grow to nearly 10 billion by 2050.³ Recognizing the challenge to feed our increasing population, there’s been growing demand for assurance around responsible environmental, social, and governance (ESG) practices, and it starts with the consumer.
+From a finite supply of arable land, the planet needs to nourish and sustain a global population that’s already grown to 7.8 billion, and is expected to continue to grow to nearly 10 billion by 2050.³ Recognizing the challenge to feed our increasing population, there’s been growing demand for assurance around responsible environmental, social, and governance (ESG) practices, and it starts with the consumer.

 Farmers and participants all along the food supply chain have taken note, but the lack of a universal standard has been problematic when attempting to provide the assurances that consumers want.
 As a global producer of sustainable food and fiber for the benefit of our clients and communities, one of our goals was to have access to a standard that offered the public some comfort in knowing which food products were being produced in a safe, sustainable, and certifiable manner.